hybridsjs/hybrids/docs/store/usage.md

 # Store Usage

 The store factory provides global state management based on model definitions with support for external storage.
-Use the store to share the internal state between the components or create a container for the data from internal or external APIs.
+Use the store to share internal state between components or to create a container for data from internal or external APIs.

-The feature follows all of the concepts of the library, including an extremely declarative approach.
-To use the store, just define your model, and start using it.
-The same cache protects synchronization, so the state of the models is always up to date inside of the web components created by the library.
+The feature follows all of the library's concepts, including an extremely declarative approach.
+To use the store, just define your model and start using it.
+The same cache protects synchronization, so the state of the models is always up to date inside the web components created by the library.
 The store also simplifies access to different sources of data.
-The communication with models is the same, regardless of the source - either from sync storage like memory or from the async APIs.
+Communication with models is the same regardless of the source - whether sync storage like memory or async APIs.

 ## Overview

-You can interact with the store by the `store` factory and two direct methods: `store.get()` and `store.set()`.
+You can interact with the store via the `store` factory and two direct methods: `store.get()` and `store.set()`.

-Usually, all you need is the factory, which covers most of the cases.
+Usually, all you need is the factory, which covers most cases.
 Direct access might be required for more advanced structures.
-For example, it is straightforward to create a paginated view with a list of data with the factory.
-Still, for infinite scroll behavior, you should display data from all of the pages, so you have to call `store.get()` directly inside of the property getter.
+For example, it is straightforward to create a paginated view with a list of data using the factory.
+Still, for infinite scroll behavior, you should display data from all of the pages, so you have to call `store.get()` directly inside the property getter.

 The `store` factory uses direct methods internally.
 Because of that, it is important to understand how they work.
 The most important are the following three ground rules:

 * `store.get()` always returns the current state of the model instance **synchronously**
-* `store.set()` always updates model instance **asynchronously** using `Promise` API
+* `store.set()` always updates the model instance **asynchronously** using the `Promise` API
-* `store.get()` and `store.set()` always returns an **object** (model instance, placeholder or promise instance)
+* `store.get()` and `store.set()` always return an **object** (a model instance, a placeholder, or a promise instance)

-Those unique principles unify access to async and sync sources.
-From the user perspective, it is irrelevant what kind of data source the model has.
-The store provides a placeholder type, which is returned if there is no previous value of the model instance (the model instance is not found, it is pending, or an error was returned).
-The placeholder protects access to its properties, so it can't be used by mistake (the guards help to use the current state of the model instance properly).
+These unique principles unify access to async and sync sources.
+From the user's perspective, it is irrelevant what kind of data source the model has.
+The store provides a placeholder type, which is returned if there is no previous value of the model instance (the model instance is not found, is pending, or an error was returned).
+The placeholder protects access to its properties, so it can't be used by mistake (the guards help you use the current state of the model instance properly).

 ## Direct Methods